General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- Which county cricket club does England star Jofra Archer play for?
+- Which county cricket membership does England star Jofra Archer play for?

-- Was Alastair Cook’s England Test batting average above or below 45?
+- Was Alastair Cook dinner’s England Check batting common above or beneath 45?

 Answers